EmpowerMen/empowermen-content-system/shared/style.md

 - **Avoid Jargon and Academic Language:** Keep language accessible without oversimplifying.
 - **Consistent Masculine Pronouns:** Use "he," "him," "his," and "you" when addressing men directly.

+### Recommended Content Structure

+To maximize engagement and clarity, EmpowerMen content should follow a three-act storytelling arc when appropriate:

+1. **Act One: Awareness (The Problem)**
+   Introduce a relatable problem or truth that the reader can identify with.
+This sets the stage and builds empathy.

+2. **Act Two: Initiation (Insight and Reframing)**
+   Provide expert insight, new perspectives, or reframing of the problem.
+Incorporate direct quotes from EmpowerMen foundational texts or recognized experts.

+3. **Act Three: Return (Mastery and Role Models)**
+   Demonstrate examples of mastery or role models embodying the mature masculine archetype.
+End with a call to action or encouragement for the reader’s own journey.

+Use headings and short paragraphs to enhance readability.

 ## Scope